teisdbr/winlibrs-docs-test/index.md

   * If you send a Zero Report then you'll see all Zeros, except for in the Percentage Calculation since that's one of those "destory the universe by dividing by zero" situations.

 #### 2022-03-14
 * We've been scouring over hundreds of thousands of incidents, making corrections to our LIBRS Validation and NIBRS Extraction where required.
 This has primarily included Type of Criminal Activity Validation, which had a mild oopsie.
-I made it too restrictive and forgot to include the LIBRS Values that will get translated to "P" in NIBRS - what I get for copy/pasting.
-Sorry about that, we're reprocessing all of the affected data so it doesn't hurt your scores
+I made it too restrictive and forgot to include the LIBRS Values that will get translated to "P" in NIBRS.
-* Overall, things are looking really great.
-If you don't have your data in yet, do it now.
-The deadline is midnight tonight.

 #### 2022-02-23
 * Added Error 10079, which gets thrown if you include recovered vehicle properties that are only associated with a NIBRS 280 Offense in DE 19 - Number of Recovered Vehicles.
 Those vehicles should not be included in that count according to NIBRS.